 when we’re apt to recall the story of leaves

-in New England, when after wind, sun,
+in the northeast, when after wind, sun,

 and rain have taken leaves off trees, onto

 die to make the medium of growth, a season of

 drawn drapes announces another spring greening.